 Our first video details step-by-step instructions for repotting a Phalaeanopsis orchid.
 Stay tuned for part two next week, when Anne reviews the different approach used in repotting a Paphiopedilum orchid, which has different watering and culture needs.

 Video note: soaking the orchid you are repotting in virucide should not be a replacement for watering.
 After soaking the plant in the solution, repot and water well.
 Make sure your container has good drainage holes, is planted in a well-draining bark media (not moss), and the plant is never allowed to sit in a saucer of water.

-Mark your calendars for the Garden’s newest exhibition, the Orchid Show (purchase tickets here).
-Orchid lovers of all levels are sure to learn a lot more about orchids at the show.
-Can’t wait!
+Orchid lovers of all levels are sure to learn a lot more about orchids at the Garden’s annual Orchid Show.